Secure Summation via Subset Sums: A New Primitive for Privacy-Preserving Distributed Machine Learning

 \begin{theorem} Assume that there exist at least two honest clients and that the set of subset sum problems with \(dm\) uniformly distributed \(d\)\hyp dimensional vectors with encoding length \(m\) per entry and the sum consisting of \(dm/2\) summands is computationally hard (\cf\ \Secref{sec:equivalence}).
-Then a computationally bounded server is not able to prove that with positive probability for a given list of vectors \(h^1,\dots,h^T \in\Z_{2^m}^d\) there exists a client \(i\) among the set of honest clients and an iteration \(t\) such that \(h^t=g_i^t\), if this cannot be learned from \(g^t\) alone. \end{theorem} We say ``with positive probability'' because the server will not necessarily be able to definitely prove, even with unlimited computational power, that there exists a client that had a specific gradient in a specific iteration, but only whether this is possible or not, i.e., whether the answer to the decision problem from \Secref{sec:equivalence} is true or false.
+Then a polynomially computationally bounded server is not able to prove that, with positive probability, for a given vector \(h\) there exists a client \(i\) among the set of honest clients such that \(h=s_i\), if this cannot be learned from \(s\) alone. \end{theorem} We say ``with positive probability'' because the server will not necessarily be able to definitely prove, even with unlimited computational power, that there exists a client that had a specific summand, but only whether this is possible or not, i.e., whether the answer to the decision problem from \Secref{sec:equivalence} is true or false.
 We further point out that the privacy guarantee against the server automatically yields the same privacy guarantee against other clients since we allow the server to collude with all but two clients.